A General Framework for the Semantics of Type Theory: Conclusion and Future Directions

 Sometimes we need weaker notions of equivalences of type theories.
 For example, one can ask if the interpretation of the Book HoTT \parencite{hottbook} in cubical type theory \parencite{cohen2016cubical} is an equivalence in any sense.
-This interpretation will never be an equivalence in the \(2\)-category \(\RMCat\), but one would expect it to be conservative in a weak sense: every type in cubical type theory is homotopy-equivalent to some type from the Book HoTT; every term in cubical type theory is path-connected to some term from the Book HoTT.
-Following \textcite{isaev2018morita}, we can formulate this conjecture as follows: the categories of theories are equipped with suitable (semi-)model structures and the interpretation induces a Quillen equivalence between the (semi-)model categories of theories.
-We expect that, for a type theory \(\tth\) satisfying some mild assumptions, the category \(\Theory_{\tth}\) has a (semi-)model structure, which generalizes the constructions of \textcite{kapulkin2016homotopy,isaev2017model}.
-In this way the categories \(\Theory_{\tth}\) of \(\tth\)-theories are used for equipping \(\tth\) with extra structure.
+This interpretation will never be an equivalence in the \(2\)-category \(\RMCat\), but one would expect it to be \emph{conservative} in a weak sense: every type in cubical type theory is homotopy-equivalent to some type from the Book HoTT; every term in cubical type theory is path-connected to some term from the Book HoTT.
+One approach to formulate this conjecture is to equip \(\Theory_{\tth}\) with a (semi-)model structure, following \textcite{kapulkin2016homotopy,isaev2017model}, and discuss if a functor between such (semi-)model categories is a Quillen equivalence \parencite{isaev2018morita}.
+Another possibility is to work in the framework of \(\infty\)-type theories.
+Suppose that type theories \(\tth_{1}\) and \(\tth_{2}\) are equipped with classes of arrows called weak equivalences.
+An interpretation \(\tth_{1} \to \tth_{2}\) is conservative with respect to these weak equivalences if it induces an equivalences between the \(\infty\)-type theories obtained from \(\tth_{1}\) and \(\tth_{2}\) by freely inverting weak equivalences.